Flutterando/modular/README.md

 }
 ```

-## Retrieving in view using injection.
+## Retrieving in view using injection

 You have some ways to retrieve your injected classes.

 ```dart